lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 This mode mirrors `HashML-DSA` defined in Section 5.4 of [FIPS.204].

-In the pre-hash mode the Domain separator {{sec-domsep-values}} is concatenated with the length of the context in bytes, the context, an additional DER encoded value that represents the OID of the Hash function and finally the hash of the message to de signed.
+In the pre-hash mode the Domain separator {{sec-domsep-values}} is concatenated with the length of the context in bytes, the context, an additional DER encoded value that represents the OID of the Hash function and finally the hash of the message to be signed.
 After that, the signature process for each component algorithm is invoked and the values are then placed in the CompositeSignatureValue structure defined in {{sec-composite-sig-structs}}.

 A composite signature's value MUST include two signature components and MUST be in the same order as the components from the corresponding signing key.